A simple guide to your mortgage statement

 Here’s an example of a typical mortgage statement.

-The blue numbers flag where the most important information is, and we've provided some further guidance on these parts underneath the example statement.
+The blue numbers flag where the most important information is, and there’s some more guidance on these parts underneath the example statement.

 1. Balance brought forward

-The loan payments you've made will show in the 'Credits' column, while any refunds and returned or unpaid payments are shown in the 'Debits' column.
+The loan payments you've made towards your mortgage will show in the 'Credits' column.
+Any refunds and returned or unpaid payments are shown in the 'Debits' column.

 All fees and charges are shown in the 'Debits' column.
-Most of these items will include a short description, but you can look at our Tariff of Mortgage Charges for further details.
-Unless you make an additional payment to cover a fee, as shown in the example statement, the mortgage balance will increase.
+Most of these items will include a short description, but you can look at our Tariff of Mortgage Charges for more details.
+You might have made an additional payment to cover a fee, as shown in the example statement.
+If a fee or a charge is added to your mortgage without an additional payment, the mortgage balance will increase by the amount of that fee or charge.

-This is the interest charged for the period from 1 January to 31 December 2023.
+This is the interest charged from 1 January to 31 December 2024.
 It totals the interest applied to all parts of your account and considers any interest rate changes throughout the year.
-If you’ve made a lump sum capital payment or taken out any additional borrowing, the balance on your account will have changed, and will have affected the amount of interest charged.
+If you’ve made a lump sum capital payment or taken out any additional borrowing, the balance on your account will have changed.
+When your mortgage balance changes, the amount of interest charged on your mortgage would change too.
+Interest is also charged on any fees or charges added to your mortgage.

-Your mortgage account may be made up of different parts, which have their own interest rate, repayment type and term.
-Each part will be given a number.
-You may have a mortgage with two or more parts that have differing details.
+Your mortgage account might be made up of different parts, which can have different interest rates, repayment types and terms.
+Each part will have a different number.

 This is the product you’ve chosen for each part of your mortgage.

-This defines how the part shown will be repaid.
-Read the 'Your mortgage explained’ leaflet for more information about the different repayment types, particularly Interest Only.
+This tells you how each part of your mortgage will be repaid.
+You can read the 'Your mortgage explained’ leaflet for more information about the different repayment types, particularly Interest Only.
 This was posted to you with your mortgage statement.

 This is when each part of your mortgage is due to end.
 It’s also when you’ll need to make a lump sum payment to repay any Interest Only balance(s) in full, if applicable.